Rewriting health and healing narratives through art and science.

 Current roles:

-Editorial Advisory Board, The Lancet Psychiatry
+International Advisory Board, The Lancet Psychiatry

 Visiting Senior Research Fellow, Institute of Psychiatry, Psychology, and Neuroscience, King’s College London